predis/predis/README.md

 ### Reporting bugs and contributing code ###

 Contributions to Predis are highly appreciated either in the form of pull requests for new features, bug fixes, or just bug reports.
-We only ask you to adhere to a [basic set of rules](CONTRIBUTING.md) before submitting your changes or filing bugs on the issue tracker to make it easier for everyone to stay consistent while working on the project.
+We only ask you to adhere to issue and pull request templates.

 ### Test suite ###